Duke Preclinical Translational Research Unit

 - Preclinical and translational research services, including cancer and non-cancer related applications that enable investigators (both inside and outside Duke) to conduct critical in vivo experiments.

-- Highly skilled input and oversight from Duke experts in cancer biology, pharmacokinetics, animal experimentation, medical devices, physiology, imaging, statistics, and regulatory support.
+- Highly skilled input and oversight from Duke experts in cancer biology, pharmacokinetics, in-vivo experimentation, medical devices, physiology, imaging, statistics, and regulatory support.

-- High-quality data documentation that delivers sound statistical design, clinical relevance, data integrity, efficient resource usage, and commercial viability.
+- High-quality data documentation that delivers clinical relevance, data integrity, efficient resource usage, and commercial viability.

 - Our staff is made up of experts, backed by the reputation, reliability, and credibility of the Duke School of Medicine and the Duke Cancer Institute.
 Contact us to learn how the Duke Preclinical Translational Research Unit can help you.

-Successful drug development is at the forefront of the Duke Preclinical Translational Research Unit’s mission.
-We expertly assist with every aspect of preclinical drug development from the earliest compound design and through successful IND preparation, filling, and translate to clinical trial.
+Successful drug development is at the forefront of the Duke PTRU’s mission.
+We expertly assist every aspect of preclinical drug development from the earliest compound design and through successful IND preparation, filling, and translation to clinical trial.

 Our priority is to ensure that your drug R&D goals are met in a timely and cost-effective manner.